OpenEvalProject/evals/manuscripts/elife-45545/v2/manuscript.md

 ## Results

-## Gli1 astrocytes exhibit a distinct laminar distribution in the adult cortex
+### Gli1 astrocytes exhibit a distinct laminar distribution in the adult cortex

 In the mature cortex, a subpopulation of astrocytes express the transcription factor Gli1, indicating active Shh signaling (Garcia et al., 2010).
 Notably, the distribution of Gli1 astrocytes throughout the cortex is non-uniform, showing a laminar-specific pattern (Figure 1).
 We analyzed the laminar distribution of Gli1 astrocytes in adult Gli1CreER/+;Ai14 mice, in which tamoxifen administration promotes Cre-mediated recombination of the fluorescent tdTomato reporter protein, permanently marking Gli1-expressing cells.
 Adult Gli1CreER/+;Ai14 mice received tamoxifen over three days, and their brains were analyzed two – three weeks later.
 In our previous study, we observed weak expression of βGal reporter protein in Gli1CreER/+;R26lacZ/lacZ mice at time points earlier than 4 weeks after tamoxifen (Garcia et al., 2010).
 In contrast, expression of the tdTomato reporter protein in the Ai14 reporter line shows robust expression as early as two weeks, and a comparable number, distribution and intensity of reporter-positive cells between two and four weeks (Allahyari et al., 2019).
 For these studies, we therefore used a two – three week chase after tamoxifen.
 The vast majority of marked cells were observed within layers IV and V, with few marked cells observed in layers II/III or VI (Figure 1).
 We performed immunostaining with the pan-astrocytic marker S100β and quantified the fraction of marked astrocytes in cortical layers (Figure 1).
 This analysis showed that 44% of astrocytes in layer IV express Gli1 (Figure 1), while 36% of astrocytes in layer V express Gli1.
 Interestingly, the distribution of Gli1 astrocytes in layer V was not homogenous, showing an enrichment of marked cells in layer Vb, and a distinctive paucity of marked cells in layer Va (Figure 1), consistent with the localization of Shh producing neurons in layer Vb (Harwell et al., 2012; Garcia et al., 2010).
 We analyzed the fraction of Gli1 astrocytes in each sublayer of layer V and found that 75% of marked cells were found in layer Vb whereas only 25% were found in layer Va.
 Layers II/III and VI showed the lowest fractions of marked astrocytes, with only 11% and 22% of S100β cells expressing tomato, respectively.
 These data demonstrate that Gli1 astrocytes are preferentially localized in deep cortical layers and suggest their interactions with local neurons may differ from that of Gli1-negative astrocytes in superficial layers.

 ![Figure 1.](https://cdn.elifesciences.org/articles/45545/elife-45545-fig1-v2.jpg)

-**Figure 1.:** (A) Tamoxifen- induced reporter expression in Gli1Ai14 mice reveals a laminar distribution of cells undergoing active Shh signaling (red).
+**Figure 1.:** (A) Tamoxifen- induced reporter expression in Gli1CreER/+;Ai14 mice reveals a laminar distribution of cells undergoing active Shh signaling (red).
 Scale bar, 250 μm.
-(CreER/+;B) Gli1+ cells (red) are a subset of all astrocytes (S100β, green, see inset; scale bar, 12.5 μm).
+(B) Gli1+ cells (red) are a subset of all astrocytes (S100β, green, see inset; scale bar, 12.5 μm).
 (C) Layer analysis of Gli1 astrocytes (red) with DAPI and the deep layer marker Ctip2 (gray) illustrate their layer-specific organization.
 Scale bar, 125 μm.
 (D) The fraction of astrocytes expressing Gli1 in each cortical layer.
 Data points indicate individual animals, bars represent mean ± SEM.
 Statistical significance was assessed by one-way ANOVA with Tukey’s post hoc test for multiple comparisons. *, p<0.05; **, p<0.01; ***, p<0.001.
 (E) The fraction of Gli1 astrocytes in sublayers Va and Vb.
-Bar graphs represent mean value ± SEM. n = 4 animals.10.7554/eLife.45545.004Figure 1—source data 1.
+Bar graphs represent mean value ± SEM. n = 4 animals.

-## Shh signaling is required for cell type-specific synaptic connectivity
+### Shh signaling is required for cell type-specific synaptic connectivity

 Transduction of canonical Shh signaling begins with binding of Shh to its transmembrane receptor, Patched1 (Ptch), relieving inhibition of a second, obligatory co-receptor Smoothened (Smo).
 To investigate the role of Shh signaling in astrocyte function, we performed conditional knockout of Smo selectively in astrocytes using Gfap-Cre transgenic mice in which Cre expression is regulated by the full-length mouse Gfap promoter (Garcia et al., 2004) (Gfap Smo CKO).
 Because Gfap-mediated Cre recombination targets astrocyte progenitors expressing GFAP which are present at birth, this is an effective tool for targeting the cortical astrocyte population for selective gene deletion.
 We validated the Cre-mediated recombination pattern in Gfap-Cre mice by crossing them with Ai14 reporter mice (Gfap-Cre;Ai14), that express the tdTomato reporter protein.
 Although individual floxed alleles possess distinct recombination efficiencies, owing to specific characteristics of each allele including distance between loxP sites or their accessibility due to chromatin structure (Vooijs et al., 2001), analysis of recombination in a reporter line provides a useful approximation of the expression pattern of a given Cre driver.
 We performed single cell analysis of the identity of recombined cells.
 The vast majority of tomato-positive cells showed a bushy morphology, typical of protoplasmic astrocytes (Figure 2—figure supplement 1).
 Single cell analysis of double staining with S100β showed that nearly 70% were co-labeled, identifying them as astrocytes.
 We also identified a small fraction (6%) of tomato cells as oligodendrocytes.
 A small fraction (9%) of tomato cells were co-labeled with the neuronal marker, NeuN, but this represented only 1.3% of cortical neurons (Figure 2—figure supplement 1).
 Importantly, although a minor fraction of recombined cells was identified as neurons or oligodendrocytes, nearly all cortical astrocytes analyzed expressed the tdTomato reporter protein (95%; Figure 2—figure supplement 1), suggesting effective targeting of the cortical astrocyte population using this Gfap-Cre driver.